-Marie Watt, part Seneca and part German-Scotts, creates work in different media: sculpture, installation, and lithography.
+Marie Watt, part Seneca and part German-Scots, creates work in different media: sculpture, installation, and lithography.
 Her art focuses on contemporary Native American themes.
 In her sculptures and installations she uses materials that are conceptually attached to narrative, exploring the stories connected with commonplace objects, such as woolen blankets, cedar, iron, alabaster, and even corn husks.

 Her “Forget-me-not: Mothers and Sons” 2008 is made from reclaimed wool blankets, satin binding, thread, structured steel, and more than 300 individual portraits.
 A viewer can enter the circular – almost totally enclosed space – and wander through it looking at the portraits of mothers and their sons.
+Her 2014 “Untitled (Dream Catcher)” is a huge assemblage of reclaimed blankets, quilted by many people into a patchwork of Indigenous stories.

 Watt has made an iconic towering column of fabric evoking many literal and figurative associations.
 Twelve feet tall, it recalls the conifers of her childhood in Washington state, but also references her Native Seneca heritage and the Seneca’s vertical spatial orientation of sky to ground and heaven to earth.
 This structure created with more than 75 wool blankets, reveals the complex history, intercultural exchange, and trade economy associated with blankets, which first came to Native people through trade with the French and English during the 1600s.